Home > Moving > City Guides > 11 Things to Know About Living in Hartford

 Photo via @lovehartford

 Whether you’re looking for a delicious cocktail during happy hour or a fun weekend hangout, Hartford’s nightlife has you covered!
-Play a game of billiards and try one of the 100 kinds of vodka at The Russian Lady.
-Enjoy live music, karaoke, or trivia night while drinking a Guinness at Irish tavern Half Door.
-Catch a drag show while eating dinner at LGBTQ-friendly cabaret Chez Est. Order a margarita or glass of wine while learning how to Salsa at Casona.
-Settle in for a night of live jazz at Arch Street Tavern.
-Looking for Hartford breweries?
-Stop by Hog River Brewing to try one of their locally-made beers like the Warehouse Pilsner, Cold Drip Coffee Stout, or Golden Messenger Kolsch.
-Check out unique beers like the Sizzling Hippie, Hefepotamus, or Chocolate Truffle Stout at Thomas Hooker Brewery.
-Or sip on the Norwegian Wood or Steampunk Porter while relaxing in the beer garden at City Steam Brewery.
+Play a game of billiards, hang out on the Cigar Bar Rooftop, and try one of the 100 kinds of vodka at The Russian Lady.
+Sip on signature cocktails (called “Pig Tails”) like the Watermelon Pig-Rita, Pineapple Bomb, or the Bazooka! while you catch a UConn basketball game or play pool at Pigs Eye Pub.
+Catch a drag show over dinner with dishes like the Chez Steak Grindr, Flatbread Pizza, or the Western Burger at LGBTQ-friendly cabaret Chez Est. Split a charcuterie board with friends while you enjoy house drinks like the Mezcal Rabbit Punch, The Immortal Lance, or Gary’s Recovery Serum at Little River Restoratives.
+Settle in for a night of live jazz or fun-themed events like 2000s Night while you try classic tavern fare like a Tavern Pretzel or Philly Cheesesteak from Arch Street Tavern.
+Sip signature cocktails like the Lassi Me To The Moon, Poolside Party, or Cape Cod Float at Hartford Flavor Company.
+Check out unique beers like the Sizzling Hippie, Tom Lager, or #NOFILTER at Thomas Hooker Brewery.
+Or drink the Norwegian Wood Spiced Dunkle Lager or Steampunk Porter while relaxing in the beer garden at City Steam Brewery.

 Moving to Hartford?
-Extra Space Storage has self storage facilities throughout the Hartford metro, including locations in Bloomfield and East Hartford.
-Find cheap storage in Hartford!
+Extra Space Storage has self storage facilities throughout the Hartford metro—including locations in Bloomfield and East Hartford.
+Find storage near you today!